 Stunt DepartmentIn love, there are no stunt doubles.
 (As many a man Exiled to the Couch has learned.)

-The GreatsWell, there's Romeo and Juliet, but take it with a grain of salt: the Alternate Character Interpretation, that the title characters were complete morons, is starting to become the Standard Character Interpretation.
-The epic of the early 20th centur is probably Titanic, or perhaps Brokeback Mountain.
-In between is a wide variety of authors and stories, some of which are good, some of which are Romance Novels, some of which is hidden at the porn sites and at least one of which got somewhat derailed because the male lead got bitten by a radioactive spider.
-Two honorable mentions:
+The GreatsWell, there's Romeo and Juliet, but take it with a grain of salt: the Alternative Character Interpretation, that the title characters were naive children who rushed into an infatuation (or just morons), is starting to become the Standard Character Interpretation.
+The epic of the early 20th century is probably Titanic (1997), or perhaps Brokeback Mountain.
+In between is a wide variety of authors and stories, some of which are good, some of which are Romance Novels, some of which is hidden at the porn sites and at least one of which got somewhat derailed because the male lead was bitten by a radioactive spider.